 - If you rebuild or remodel, use water-resistant building materials, such as tile, stone, deep-sealed concrete, waterproof wallboard, water-resistant glues, etc. In moisture-prone areas, consider easy-to-clean, water-resistant floor coverings, such as vinyl or stone tile.

 - Slope the ground surrounding your home away from the house foundation to keep water at bay.
 Provide drainage to direct water away from your home, such as a French drain or culvert drain.

 - Clean your gutters and downspouts.
 Ensure water flow from downspouts is directed away from the foundation.

 - Ventilate any crawl space as much as possible to allow for thorough drying.

-Follow these mold prevention tips to avoid this nasty fungus in your property.
-But if you discover mold in your home, the first step is to find and eliminate the water source then call a professional mold remediation company, such as PuroClean.
-Our certified, professional technicians understand and apply industry standard approaches to remediate mold completely.
+Follow these prevention tips to avoid mold growth throughout your property.
+Should you encounter mold, however, the first step is to find and eliminate the water source, then call a professional mold remediation company, such as PuroClean.
+Our certified, professional technicians understand and apply industry-standard approaches to remediate mold effectively

 Regardless of the circumstances — dealing with mold, water damage, fire/smoke damage, or biohazard remediation — call your local PuroClean office, the “Paramedics of Property Damage®.”
 For all property damage situations, our professionals are standing by.
 We will mitigate the loss to prevent further damage and then provide restoration services to return the property to a pre-loss condition as quickly as possible.